na-na-hi/renget/archive/smgenskins.md

    - Gingerdread Baba Yaga Special Emote yanks the witch hat off her head, holds it in one hand then slowly sprinkles sweets and candy in a trail behind her as she moves forward.
 Does nothing while standing still, moving to the side or moving backward, and the sweets / candy left behind fade quickly after *(unlike the spray paint special emotes, which are near-permanent for the entire match)*.

  - Bacchus
    - Bearly Buzzed Bacchus Special Emote has a swarm of audiably buzzing bees chase him around, as he runs in a panic.
 The lasts until he takes his next non-movement action.
+Bearly Alive Bacchus (the recolour of this skin) does not have this Special Emote.
    - Iroh Bacchus Special Emote has him conjure and shoot a small lighning bolt upward.
 This can be done while moving, but is not on a loop, and is cancelled with any other action.

  - Bakasura
-   - Demogorgon Bakasura Special Emote has him drop to all fours and begin to crawl around.
+   - Demogorgon Bakasura Special Emote has him drop to all fours and begin to crawl around until he next takes a combat action.
 He no longer has in-combat animations, but instead his flower-face will open and close depending on if his is in or out of combat.
 The animation for his 2 is modified to have him bite with his flower-face, and his Dance Emote is modified into aimlessly flailing his arms around (other Emotes are unchanged).
 Finally, this is one of the few skins in the game with no actual voice lines, just grunts and screeches.
    - Tacosura Bakasura Special Emote has him turn into a literal taco and bounces around, until he next takes an action.

  - Baron Samedi
    - Half Life Baron Samedi Special Emote allows him to surf around on his coffin while moving.
    - Funny Bones Baron Samedi Special Emote will have him hover and dance around on his staff.
-Additionally, if timed correctly, cancelling his custom recall animation on the last frame will make his hat gigantic until death.
+Additionally, if timed correctly, cancelling his custom recall animation on the last frame will make his hat gigantic until either next recall or death.
    - Stellar Demise
          - A
          - A